 - Handing fee (per order) – Either fixed or percentage, this fee is applied once to the cart as a whole.

 Importing Rates via CSV ↑ Back to top

-To import rates via a CSV file, you can either go to Tools > Import >Per Product Shipping Rates, or you can click the import button beneath a rate table:
+To import rates via a CSV file, you can either go to Tools > Import >Per Product Shipping Rates, or you can click either of the the import buttons beneath a rate table: